-Tourists flock daily to take photos from the outside of the royal walls, although it is in fact possible to get inside Buckingham Palace for only a couple of months per year.
+Tourists flock daily to take photos from the outside of the royal walls.
+Although, it is in fact possible to get inside Buckingham Palace for a couple of months each year.

-Between July – September each year the State Rooms are opened to the public and you can book your Buckingham Palace: The State Rooms Entrance Tickets in advance.
+Between July – September each year the State Rooms are opened to the public.
+You can book your Buckingham Palace: The State Rooms Entrance Tickets in advance.